debruine/markr/README.md

 # markr
-R package for marking sheets
+R package for electronic marking with moodle